luxleather/crypto-address-balance-checker/README.md

 To use this script you need first to create 'addr.txt' file with list of addresses.

-Depending of which crypto coin you check, change explorer link in 'EXPLORER' veriable (Recently Teloscoin).
+Depending of which crypto coin you check, change explorer link in 'EXPLORER' variable (Recently Teloscoin).

 Run script by:
 ```